Sebanks1/IAM_SC-300_labs/README.md

 # 🛡️SC-300 Identity and Access Administrator Labs

 This repo tracks my hands-on progress through SC-300 labs as I focus on building skills in Identity and Access Management (IAM) with Microsoft Entra (formerly Azure AD).
-Each lab includes a summary and video walkthrough.
+Each lab includes a video walkthrough.

 ---